fabriziosalmi/reverse-proxy-manager/README.md

 ## Important Note

 This application is designed to be used exclusively via Docker Compose.
-Running the application outside of Docker Compose is not supported and may lead to unexpected behavior.
+Running the application outside of Docker Compose is not supported and will lead to unexpected behavior.